 At the orientation, we discuss requirements and new opportunities, discuss and plan for group service initiatives and remind ourselves what it means to be a Greehey Scholar.
 The retreat also includes team-building activities, opportunities to deepen relationships among our group and a focus on the further development of our ethical leadership.

 The Greehey Scholars Program offers a generous scholarship for high-achieving students who are qualified, regardless of family or economic situation.
-It covers St. Mary’s University tuition and fees for four years, as well as room and board.
+It covers St. Mary’s University tuition for four years, as well as room and board.

 The scholarship also provides stipends for study abroad opportunities and conferences, and funds a majority of the travel experiences within the program.
 The Greehey Scholars Program offers admission and the full scholarship to qualified in-state, out-of-state and international students.